rohitBCI/Combinatorial-optimization-for-socially-distanced-seating/README.md

 # Optimal-socially-distanced-movie-seating-arrangement
-Offline decision support algorithm for 'strict' socially distanced movie seating arrangement with a goal to maximize the number of people seated in a given movie layout
+Offline decision support algorithm for 'strict' socially distanced movie seating arrangement with a goal to maximize the number of groups/people seated in a given movie layout

 1 - represnts available seat